Cetus-Academy/knowledge-base/README.md

 -   Install mkdocs-video for video playback - `pip install mkdocs-video`
 -   Install lightbox for image zoom - `pip install mkdocs-glightbox`
 -   Run `mkdocs serve` in the root directory of this repository.
 -   `localhost:8000` should show the documentation page.
-Any changes to the markdown will refresh the website
+Any changes to the markdown will refresh the website.